jhsu802701/rails_from_scratch_rails5/09-05-admins_login.md

 <%= render "admins/shared/links" %>
 ```
 * In your web browser, refresh the admin login page.
-Now the desired admin login form appears.
+Now the desired admin login form appears, and you can log in as one of the seeded admins.
 * Enter the command "test1".
 The test for the expected content on the admin login page will pass, but the other 7 tests will fail.

 ### User Login Page